The first images I had of Haiti were riding from the airport to the guest house after it had turned dark.

 If you aren't familiar with Citei Solei here is a link: http://en.wikipedia.org/wiki/Cit%C3%A9_Soleil.

 It is the largest slum in the western hemisphere.
 It is everything you would expect a third world slum to be: corrugated tin sheds for housing, packed in one on top of another, no floors - all dirt, sewage flowing freely in the alleys/canals.
 Poverty incarnate.
 But, as we traveled through this area towards church we could see people traveling towards the same church.
-Men dressed in crisp, starched dress shirts with ties, women, especially little girls, dressed in their best white dresses.
-Admist all this poverty, dust, ruin and what outsiders would see as despair, the residents maintained a particular appearance for Sunday morning.
-It was a level of respect I noticed.
-The church is the center of the community.
+M

 When we arrived at church before 8 am. the children had been in Sunday school since 7.
 As they filtered out they swarmed to us.
 Lovely, engaging, happy, joyful.
 That begins to describe them.